 (i) On pads of velvet quiet,

 In his quiet rage.

 What do you think is the effect of this repetition?

-This repetition used by the poet is a poetic effect in order to increase the intensity of the tiger’s rage and his silent helplessness from the concrete cell of the cage.
+This repetition is used by the poet to create a poetic effect to increase the intensity of the tiger’s rage and his silent helplessness from the concrete cell of the cage.
 ‘Velvet quiet’ refers to the velvet pads of the tiger which are quiet and unable to run or leap.
 The tiger could do nothing but just walk around the limited space of his cage.
 The use of ‘quiet rage’ signifies the anger and ferocious nature of the tiger that is building up inside him as he wants to run out freely into the forest and attack a deer.
-However, the tiger’s rage is quiet as he is locked inside the cage and is in a helpless condition.
+The tiger’s rage is quiet as he is locked inside the cage and is helpless.
 The repetition of ‘quiet’ has given a lyrical beauty to the poem.
-Similarly, the use of the term ‘brilliant’ for both the tiger’s eyes and the stars also portrays the majestic nature of these lines.
-The tiger stares at the brilliant stars with his brilliant eyes as he dreams about how beautiful and pleasing life, he could have led in the forest.
-Thus, the repetition depicts a wonderful effect and brings magnificence to the poem.
+Similarly, the use of the term ‘brilliant’ for both the tiger’s eyes and the stars points to the majestic nature of both.
+The tiger stares at the brilliant stars with his brilliant eyes as he dreams about how he could have led a beautiful, free and pleasing life in the forest.
+Thus, the repetition creates a wonderful rhythmic effect and gives a kind of magnificence to the lines.